chriscow/cloud-scanner-go/README.md

 Each message includes a minimum bar that a result must meet to continue.
 Results that qualify are dropped onto the message bus and further processed.
 A Persistence service picks up a copy of these results and serializes them to a database.
-Separately, one or more QoS services (quality of service) pick up the results, buffer them, sort them ordered by the "best" results and enqueues them and a "best effort" sorted queue back to the Unity client to visualize the progress.
+Separately, one or more QoS services (quality of service) pick up the results, buffer them, sort them ordered by the "best" results and enqueues them into a "best effort" sorted queue back to the Unity client to visualize the progress.

+The Unity client receives the results over a persistent websocket connection, currently with the Gateway but it could be separate.

 ## Installation
 TODO